MindsMend-org/MindsMend-org/README.md

-- 👋 Hi, I’m @MindsMend-org
+- 👋 Hi, I’m @MindsMend-org / FoldingCircles.co.uk

 - 👀 I’m interested in ...
 Interferometry Nature & Math and zeros? whats hidden there?
 Your be amazed how reality hides things.